Last updated on December 23rd, 2019 at 05:37 pm

-I re-routed myself and got driving again.
-At some point, I realized that I had “cruise control” on my rental car and and I set it for 70 mph, which made the trip seem a whole lot breezier.
+I re-routed myself and started driving again.
+At some point, I realized that I had “cruise control” on my rental car and I set it for 70 mph, which made the trip seem a whole lot breezier.
 I rolled down my windows, cranked up the radio to full volume, and sang along with the radio as if I were a teenager.

 As I pulled into the commercial part of Flagstaff, I suddenly got the impulse to turn into a gas station.
 I checked my gas gauge.
 There was gas in the car, enough to get to the Grand Canyon for sure.
 I had water.
-I wasn’t eating anything, except a handful of sunflower seeds, which I had decided to allow myself to make the “fast” more palatable.
+I wasn’t eating anything, except a handful of sunflower seeds, which I had decided to allow myself to make my fasting more palatable.

 Why did I want to stop, then?

-Follow The Bliss, Follow The Joy, Right?
+Follow the Bliss, Follow the Joy, Right?

 These “impulses” of mine, wherever they come from, are strong, and I don’t know that I could have pressed my foot to the gas pedal if I tried.
-Oh well, I thought, maybe some higher power is saving me from a potential car accident right now, because I seem to have a very active fleet of guardian angels.
+Oh well, I thought, maybe some higher power is saving me from a potential car accident right now because I seem to have a very active fleet of guardian angels.

-I wandered in, grabbed a few big bottles of water and a package of sunflower seeds.
+I wandered into the gas station store, grabbed a few big bottles of water and a package of sunflower seeds.
 I headed to the register.
 I was the third or fourth person in line.
 Suddenly, I got the urge to turn around, sensing the presence of someone behind me.

 I turned around and found myself staring into the deep blue eyes of the six-foot-three, strapping, handsome pilot, Matt, who I’d been on a date with just two days before.
 We just stared at each other, stunned, for a bit, maybe 20 seconds, who knows.
 “Whoa,” I said.
 “What are you doing here?!”
 I know one person in the state of Phoenix (well, two, counting Martha Beck).
 I’d been on a blind date with him two days before.
 We’d agreed that we wouldn’t be able to see each other again on this trip.

-And yet here it was, Thursday evening, when we’d talked about meeting up again, and here we were, standing next to each other in a convenience store in Flagstaff, Arizona, three hours from where he lives, and one hour from the Grand Canyon.
+And yet here it was, Thursday evening when we’d talked about meeting up again, and here we were, standing next to each other in a convenience store in Flagstaff, Arizona, three hours from where he lives, and one hour from the Grand Canyon.

 After we got over our shock and surprise, I said, “You know, it’s Thursday night.
 We could still go out for a drink after all.
 Are you free right now?”
 He said his co-pilot was waiting in the car, and they were off to board a flight.
 So no can do.